 To improve the health outcomes of Georgians through promotion of quality nutrition care practice by assisting qualified employees of the Georgia Department of Public Health’s Women, Infants, and Children’s Special Supplemental Nutrition Program (WIC) to obtain the Registered Dietitians competent to practice at entry level.

 IMPORTANT INTERNSHIP LINKS

-The Dietetic Internship Program provides an opportunity for employees of the Georgia Department of Public Health and our contracted WIC agency at Grady Hospital who have met the admission requirements for Registered Dietitian (RD) eligibility, to complete the Core Competencies for Dietitians (CD) through supervised practices.
+The Dietetic Internship Program provides an opportunity for employees of the Georgia Department of Public Health WIC Program and our contracted WIC agency at Grady Hospital who have met the admission requirements for Registered Dietitian (RD) eligibility, to complete the Core Competencies for Dietitians (CD) through supervised practices.
 Interns should be released from employment responsibilities for a minimum of twenty-four (24) hours per week.
 This time will allow interns to participate in planned program experiences to achieve basic competencies.

 Emphasis is placed on the development of competence in providing nutrition services as integral parts of health programs, especially public health programs.
 Individualized study permits interns to achieve professional development goals.
 Program flexibility provides opportunity for meeting individual needs and interests.

 Self-Assessment and faculty evaluation assist in improving practice and professional development.
 A base is provided for lifelong self-development to improve knowledge and skills.

-The staff of the Georgia Department of Public Health, Maternal and Child Health Program, Nutrition and WIC Section and participating Health Districts are committed to assisting those interns/employees who wish to overcome financial, geographical, or personal barriers in order to become registered through the Commission of Dietetics Registration.
+Staff of the Georgia Department of Public Health WIC Program, Program Operations and Nutrition Office and participating Health Districts are committed to assisting those interns/employees who wish to overcome financial, geographical, or personal barriers in order to become registered through the Commission of Dietetics Registration.

 Interns who successfully complete the Georgia Department of Public Health WIC Dietetic Internship and obtain registration are encouraged to serve as mentors and preceptors for future Georgia Department of Public Health WIC Dietetic Interns